HumanSignal/label-studio/docs/source/templates/taxonomy.md

     There are several workarounds for this issue:
     - After syncing, simply delete the task.
-    - Establish two source storage connections and two external cloud buckets.
+    - (Recommended) Establish two source storage connections and two external cloud buckets.
 One bucket can contain the data you need to sync for labeling tasks, and the other bucket could contain your taxonomy (which would not be synced).
     - Establish two source storage connections and one external cloud bucket.
 Then use regex to to include/exclude the taxonomy when configuring the storage connection.